nmduonggg/nmduonggg.github.io/_news/announcement_9.md

 related_posts: false
 ---

-I am honored to receive the Best Presenation Award at the Graduation Thesis Defense, [Hanoi University of Science and Technology](https://hust.edu.vn/en/).
+I am honored to receive the Best Presentation Award at the Graduation Thesis Defense, [Hanoi University of Science and Technology](https://hust.edu.vn/en/).